npm/policies/unpublish.md

 ## Take action within 24 hours of publish

-If the package is still within the first 24 hours, you should utilizing one of the following from your command line:
+If the package is still within the first 24 hours, you should use one of the following from your command line:

 - `npm unpublish <package_name> -f` to remove the entire package thanks to the `-f` or force flag
-- or `npm unpublish <package_name>@<version>` to remove a specific version
+- `npm unpublish <package_name>@<version>` to remove a specific version

-Some considerations, once a `<package>@<version>` combination has been used, you'll be unable reuse or reset those versions, **even if they have been unpublished.** Additionally, if the entire package has been unpublished, the package name will be blocked from reuse for 24 hours.
+Some considerations, once a `<package>@<version>` combination has been used, you'll be unable to reuse or reset those versions, **even if they have been unpublished.** Additionally, if the entire package has been unpublished, the package name will be blocked from reuse for 24 hours.
 Beyond that, **it is generally considered bad behavior to remove versions of a library that others are depending on!**

 ## Take action beyond the first 24 hours of publish

 If the package or version(s) are older than 24 hours, the unpublish command will fail and will instead recommend that it be [deprecated](https://docs.npmjs.com/cli/deprecate).
-This can be achieved by utilizing one of the following from your command line:
+This can be achieved by using one of the following from your command line:

 - `npm deprecate <package> "<message>"` to deprecate the entire package
 - `npm deprecate <package>@<version> "<message>"` to deprecate a specific version